Actor Will Smith and former world heavyweight boxing champion Lennox Lewis will be pallbearers at Muhammad Ali's funeral, it has been announced.

 Former US president Bill Clinton, Turkish President Recep Tayyip Erdogan and King Abdullah II of Jordan are expected to address the service at the KFC Yum!
 Centre, which will be open to the public and live-streamed on the internet.

-Malcolm X's daughter Attalah Shabazz, Ali's wife Lonnie Ali, his eldest daughter Maryum and American actor Billy Crystal are also among the speakers.
+Malcolm X's daughter Attalah Shabazz, Ali's wife Lonnie Ali, his eldest daughter Maryum and actor Billy Crystal are also among the speakers.

-His funeral will be preceded by a Jenazah - an Islamic funeral prayer programme - which will also be open to the public at midday on Thursday at the Freedom Hall, where Ali made his professional debut with victory over Tunney Hunsaker in 1960.
+Ali's funeral will be preceded by a Jenazah - an Islamic funeral prayer programme - which will also be open to the public at midday on Thursday at the Freedom Hall, where Ali made his professional debut with victory over Tunney Hunsaker in 1960.

 Family spokesman Bob Gunnell said 15,000 people were expected to attend the service at the Yum!
 Centre, while 14,000 tickets will made be available to the public for the Jenazah.